What is a Certified Bank Check?

 How to Trace a Certified Bank Check

-As much as certified bank checks can almost be viewed as cash and reduces risks, it is still a check and not cash.
-Others may still question its validity and doubt whether or not payment has been made.
-Incase this happens, it is suggested to trace a certified bank check to see if it has been cashed or used already as payment.
+As much as certified bank checks can almost be viewed as cash and reduce risks, it is still a check and not cash.
+Others may still question its validity and doubt whether payment has been made.
+In case this happens, it is suggested to trace a certified bank check to see if it has been cashed or used already as payment.

-Initial action might be to contact the recipient.
-But of course, this may not always result to expectations.
+The first action might be to contact the recipient.
+But of course, this may not always result in expectations.
 Some recipient might not be that cooperative.
 In case it works out for you, ask the recipient if he has used or cashed the check and the date.

 Contact the Bank